jedisct1/libsodium-doc/advanced/hmac-sha2.md

 # HMAC-SHA-2

-Keyed message authentication using HMAC-SHA-256, HMAC-SHA-512 and HMAC-SHA512-256 (truncated HMAC-SHA-512) are provided.
+The keyed message authentication codes HMAC-SHA-256, HMAC-SHA-512 and HMAC-SHA512-256 (truncated HMAC-SHA-512) are provided.

 If required, a streaming API is available to process a message as a sequence of